CalciumFramework/CalciumFramework.github.io/Guides/004_GettingStarted/index.md

 routingService.RegisterPath(Routes.Page2, () => LaunchActivity<Page2Activity>(1));
 ```

 Navigating in Xamarin Android requires an `Activity` or `Context` object.
-Because there isn't a global handle to the current `Activity`, Codon requires that when an `Activity` becomes active, it is registered with the IoC container.
+Because there isn't a global handle to the current `Activity`, Calcium requires that when an `Activity` becomes active, it is registered with the IoC container.

 The non-generic `LaunchActivity` method of the Android Sample `Bootstrapper` retrieves the current `Activity` from the IoC container.
 See Listing 4.
 It then creates an `Intent` for the new activity.
 The new activity is started using the `Intent` object and a request code.
 There will be more on request codes in a later article.